Artificial Intelligence.

 The Rise of Generative AI

-Generative AI describes artificial intelligence algorithms that can create new content — such as text, images, video or audio — based on a given user prompt.
+Generative AI describes artificial intelligence systems that can create new content — such as text, images, video or audio — based on a given user prompt.
 To work, a generative AI model is fed massive data sets and trained to identify patterns within them, then subsequently generates outputs that resemble this training data.
-Generative AI uses machine learning, neural networks, and deep learning-based large language models to produce its content.

-Generative AI has gained massive popularity in the past few years, especially with chatbots like ChatGPT, Gemini and Claude — as well as image generators such as DALL-E 2 and Midjourney — arriving on the scene.
-These kinds of tools are often used to create written copy, code, digital art, object designs and more.
-They are leveraged in industries like entertainment, marketing, consumer goods and manufacturing.
+Generative AI has gained massive popularity in the past few years, especially with chatbots and image generators arriving on the scene.
+These kinds of tools are often used to create written copy, code, digital art and object designs, and they are leveraged in industries like entertainment, marketing, consumer goods and manufacturing.

 AI Regulation